liuyonggsai/IIE-liuyong.github.io/_pages/about.md

 * My research interests lie in the general area of machine learning, particularly in large scale machine learning, autoML and model selection.

 # Recent News
+* Jan 13, 2021.
+A paper "Effective Distributed Learning with Random Features: Improved Bounds and Algorithms" was accepted at ICLR 2021.
 * Jun 5, 2020.
 A paper "Nearly Optimal Risk Bounds for Kernel K-Means" was accepted at ICML 2020.
 * Sep 27, 2019.
 A paper "Sketch Kernel Ridge Regression using Circulant Matrix: Algorithm and Theory" was accepted at IEEE Transactions on Neural Networks and Learning Systems (TNNLS), 2019.